MariaRiosNavarro/bank-app/README.md

 ```

 4 - Create internal links
-To navigate between routes, use the Link or LinkNav component provided by React Router (allways you need to import it).
+To navigate between routes, use the Link or NavLink component provided by React Router (allways you need to import it).
 For Navigation is the NavLink recomended.
-This Tag has a .active class, so we cann change the styles wenn the LinkNav is selected.
+This Tag has a .active class, so we cann change the styles wenn the NavLink is selected.
 For other routing we use Link.
 Example:

 ```js
 import { NavLink } from "react-router-dom";